gvwilson/sensibleadventures/maddy-roo/old.md

 all the way up onto the riverbank.
-*They'll be washed away by morning,* she thought despondently, then immediately felt guilty for worrying about the money they would have fetched when people's lives might be at stake.
+*They'll be washed away by morning,* she thought despondently, then immediately felt guilty for worrying about money when people's lives might be at stake.

 The mayor's house was the only three-story building in Rusty Bridge, and also the only one with a balcony.
-Mayor Lupus only used it for official pronouncements.
-That evening,
-like most evenings,
-she sat or stood on the verandah to chat with passers-by, her elbows on the railing and a glass of red wine in her paw.
+Mayor Lupus was standing on it when they arrived, her elbows on the railing and a glass of red wine in her paw.
 "It's the closest thing to actual blood I allow myself," she always joked, baring her wolf teeth just a little when she smiled.
-Maddy had once heard her father say that the mayor was a *very* alpha female, and while some townspeople might grumble that it was time someone with hooves or horns had a turn running things, everyone expected that the mayor would still be standing on that balcony long after all of her fur had finished turning gray.
+Maddy had once heard her father say that the mayor was a *very* alpha female, and while some of the goats might grumble that it was time someone with hooves had a turn running things, everyone expected that the mayor would still be standing on that balcony long after all of her fur had finished turning gray.